Pamela Franklin

-Pamela Franklin (born 3 February 1950) is a British former actress.
-She is best known for her role as Sandy in the film The Prime of Miss Jean Brodie (1969), for which she won a NBR Award and received a BAFTA Award nomination.
+Pamela Franklin (born 3 February 1950) is a retired British actress.
+She is best known for her role as Sandy in the film The Prime of Miss Jean Brodie (1969), for which she received the National Board of Review Award for Best Supporting Actress and was nominated for the BAFTA Award in the same category.

 Franklin made her acting debut at the age of 11 in the film The Innocents (1961).
 She later established herself as a scream queen in the 1970s by appearing in the films Necromancy (1972) and The Legend of Hell House (1973).

 Early life

 Franklin, who had three brothers, was born in Yokohama, Japan, and spent her early years in East Asia, where her father was an importer/exporter.
 The family lived in Japan, Hong Kong, Australia, and Ceylon before returning to the United Kingdom.
 When she was eight she was sent to the Elmhurst School of Ballet in the UK.

 Early career

 Franklin made her film debut at age 11 in The Innocents (1961), and her TV debut in the Walt Disney's Wonderful World of Colors The Horse Without a Head (1963).

 Franklin played opposite William Holden and Trevor Howard in the British film The Lion (1962) and co-starred with Luke Halpin in Flipper's New Adventure (1963) as a wealthy industrialist's daughter.
 In 1963, Franklin was voted 10th place for the Laurel Awards Top New Female Personality.
 She was 14 when she appeared in The Third Secret (1964), in which she played a troubled young daughter.
 In 1966, she had a lead role in the BBC TV series Quick Before They Catch Us.